 Acquaints the entry-level athletic training student with athletic training educational competencies in the clinical proficiencies in Athletic Emergency Plan (EAP), CPRO, basic life support techniques, use of crutches and canes, use of immobilizing devices, universal precautions, OSHA guidelines, wound care, vital signs and the knowledge of hospital and clinical settings.
-Clinical hours will not exceed 10 hours per week.
-Prerequisite: Acceptance into ATEP (first-year status).

-Acquaints the entry-level athletic training student with athletic training educational competencies and clinical proficiencies in anthropometric measurement, appropriate examinations, screening procedures, environmental conditions, record keeping, prevention and protective taping and bracing, and the standard operations and procedures of an athletic training room.
-Clinical hours will not exceed 10 hours per week.
-Prerequisites: AT 3395, L395, AT 3396, L396, AT 2201 (first-year status).
+Prerequisite: Acceptance into ATEP dures, environmental conditions, record keeping, prevention and protective taping and bracing, and the standard operations and procedures of an athletic training room.
+Prerequisites: AT 3395, L395, AT 3396, L396, AT 2201